blocknotes/active_job_store/README.md

 - query historical data about job executions / extract job's statistical data;
 - improve jobs' logging capabilities.

+By default gem's internal errors are sent to stderr without compromising the job's perform.

 Please ⭐ if you like it.

 ## Installation